nathanberry97/personalWebsite/posts/myNeovimConfig.md

 function.
 When this happens it is usually time for a refactor.

-Lastly I have probably my favourite setting I have enabled is copying directly to my clipboard.
+Lastly I have probably my favourite setting enabled which is copying directly to my clipboard.
 It makes it very easy and straightforward to copy something from my editor and paste it in other applications for example.